 Note that during the winter months dogs are allowed off leash on odd numbered days.

 Wingaersheek Beach is reasonably long, has white sand, plus plenty of rocks to climb.
-It is reported that the waves are usually quite small and the drop-off quite shallow, making it a great beach for kids.
+When looking at where to go, it is reported that the waves are usually quite small and the drop-off quite shallow, making it a great beach if you are traveling with kids.

 If you get out on the rocks, you are likely to be delighted by the tide pools.